Board of directors

 tevanian_headshot.jpg

-Avadis Tevanian has been a member of the Dolby board of directors since 2009.
-Avie is a Managing Director of Elevation Partners, a private equity firm.
-Previously, he was Software Chief Technology Officer of Apple Computer.
-As Software CTO, Avie focused on setting company-wide software technology direction for Apple.
-Prior to his tenure as Software CTO, Avie was Senior Vice President of Software at Apple, a role he took on when Apple acquired NeXT in 1997.
+Avadis Tevanian, Jr. has served as a director since February 2009.
+Avie serves as a Managing Director of NextEquity Partners, a firm he co-founded in July 2015, making venture capital investments.
+Previously, Avie served as the Software Chief Technology Officer of Apple Inc. from 2003 to 2006.
+As Software CTO, Avie focused on setting the company-wide software technology direction for Apple.
+Prior to his tenure as Software CTO, Avie was Senior Vice President of Software at Apple, a role he took on when Apple acquired NeXT, Inc. in 1997.
+As Senior Vice President of Software, he led the software engineering team responsible for the creation of macOS and worked as part of Apple’s executive team.

 Senior Management